What Is Crypto Contract Trading?

 Crypto contract trading refers to trading derivatives contracts, often with leverage, rather than trading the underlying asset itself.

-With contract trading, traders can gain exposure to cryptocurrencies—like Bitcoin or Ethereum—without owning them outright.
+With contract trading, traders can gain exposure to cryptocurrencies, including Bitcoin and Ethereum, without owning them outright.
 By trading derivatives, they can speculate on price movement and hedge risk.
 Leverage doesn’t boost returns.
 It shrinks the room between your entry and a forced exit.
-Learn more about these instruments in our full guide: What are crypto derivatives?
+Learn more about these instruments in the full guide: What are crypto derivatives?

 Leverage gives traders the option to trade with more money than what they currently have and it is what is fueling these contracts.